1,000+ Opportunities

 Greater Baltimore Committee Selects Enterprise Community Partner to Advance Private Capital Strategy for Neighborhood Revitalization From Concept to Practice: Celebrating 20 Years of Enterprise Green Communities | Green-Certified Development Enterprise and City of Chattanooga Select Eight Organizations for Faith-Based Development Initiative Elevating Voices for Aging Well at Home and in Community Advisory Services and Technical Assistance

-Based on current listing details, eligibility includes: Organizations in Michigan and Maryland working on older adult care in affordable housing.
+According to the current listing, eligibility includes: Organizations in Michigan and Maryland working on older adult care in affordable housing.
 Specific eligibility criteria will be outlined in the official grant opportunity.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.